apache/singa/doc/en/docs/installation.md

     $ sudo pip install --upgrade $SINGA_WHEEL_URL

 If you do not have sudo right, you can run `pip install` in a python virtual environment.
+Note that in python virtual environment, you may need to reset the `PYTHONPATH` to empty to avoid the conflicts of system path and virtual environment path.

 ### From source